ringcentral/ringcentral-demos-oauth/README.md

 RingCentral OAuth Demos
 =======================

-This project provides 3-legged OAuth demos using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) [Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) for the [RingCentral REST API](https://developers.ringcentral.com) in various languages using [official and community SDKs](https://developer.ringcentral.com/library/sdks.html).
+This project provides 3-legged OAuth demos using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) [Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) for the [RingCentral REST API](https://developers.ringcentral.com) in various languages using [official and community SDKs](https://developer.ringcentral.com/library/sdks.html) as described in the [API Developer Guide](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).

 The authorization code flow is useful for developers because developers have to do less work and the user is presented with a familiar user experience.
 It accomplishes these goals by redirecting to RingCentral to mange the authentication, authorization, reset password and single sign-on (SSO) flows using a consistent user experience.

 The demos use the popup approach for 3-legged OAuth.

-For more information, see the [RingCentral API Developer Guide on Authorization Code Flow](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).

 Demos are provided for: